NYUAppSec/appsec_hw4/HW4_Instructions.md

 the following questions in 3 sentences or less.

 1. What are the two types of Intents?
-2. Which of the two types of Intents are more secure?
+2. Which of the two types of Intents is (generally) more secure?
 3. What type of Intent is shown on lines 69 to 73 of SecondFragment.kt?
 4. What type of Intent is shown on lines 68 to 70 of ThirdFragment.kt?
 5. Which of these two Intents is the proper way to do an Intent?